Ahmed Omaid Khpalwak: Personal

-Khpalwak, who was twenty-four years old, was survived by his parents, his elder brother, three sisters, and his wife and three-month-old daughter.
+Khpalwak, who was twenty-four years old, had a three-month-old daughter.

 After Khpalwak's death, Khpalwak's father, Ghulam Nabi, did not accept offers by the United States to compensate the family Omaid's death and wanted the investigation to continue.
 The family members sought asylum in Australia for fear of retaliation.
 Abdul Mujeeb Khalvatgar, executive director of NAI SOMA, said the capital did not offer the Khpalwaks anonymity because it was small and he believed the Khpalwaks were in danger.

 Background

 Three suicide bombers and three accomplices bombed several government buildings as well as a broadcasting station in which a total of 21 civilians were killed and 38 more injured.
 The dead included 10 children, three police, and one Afghan reporter.
 Afghan and US-led NATO forces engaged responded and killed all insurgents.
 In the shooting, Pajhwok Journalist Ahmad Omaid Khpalwak was killed by a group of US soldiers while they were clearing the broadcasting station.
 The incident occurred over a 5-hour period.